amyrhoda/deep-thoughts/_posts/2022-05-06-on-friendship.md

 Feminist thinker Kelly Diels invites us, at times like this, to toggle up and see the bigger picture.
 Who benefits we don't have time and energy to take care of each other?

 Companies benefit by being allowed to squeeze us for maximum hours of work without recourse.
-Gig economy delivery companies like UberEats and Instacart benefit when people with money but no time use delivery services to substitute for the kindness of bringing a neighbour groceries or a tray of lasagna.
+Gig economy companies like UberEats and Instacart benefit when people use delivery services to substitute for the in-person kindness of bringing groceries or a tray of lasagna.

 And of course, people in power benefit from the status quo when we're too busy to see how our neighbours and friends are struggling, and too tired to protest.